Google Adsense Privacy Policy

 A telescope observer's sketch of the galaxies M65, M66 and NGC 3628 in Leo (Image: Michael Vlasov/APOD)

 Galaxies in Leo A telescope observer's sketch of the galaxies M65 (lower right), M66 (lower left) and NGC 3628 (top).
-This gives a good impression of how galaxies appear through an astronomical telescope (Image: Michael Vlasov/ASOD).
+This gives a good impression of how galaxies appear through an astronomical telescope (Image: Michael Vlasov / ASOD).

 Mid-way along the lion's hind leg is the double star Greek lower-case symbol 'iota' Leo (Iota Leonis).
 It comprises yellow-white components of magnitude +4.1 and +6.7, separated by about 2".
 The secondary component is currently positioned to the East of the primary and is slowly moving away from it, in a Northward direction.
 The orbital period is 186 years.
 Telescopes of 150 mm (6 in) aperture or larger will be able to split the pair.

 Several other double stars in Leo are beyond the ability of binoculars but are easily split in small- or medium-sized telescopes.
 Algieba (Arabic for 'the lion's mane'), also known as Gamma Leonis (Greek lower-case symbol 'gamma' Leo) is one of the more impressive double stars in the night sky.
 The primary star has a magnitude of +2.3 and the secondary (mag. +3.5) is positioned 4".7 to the South-east of the primary.
 Both stars are orange-yellow giants, 126 light years distant from Earth, orbiting each other in a period of about 618 years.
 Binoculars also show an unrelated 5th-magnitude star (40 Leonis) close by.
 In 2009 astronomers discovered what they suspect to be a planet orbiting around the brighter star (Greek lower-case symbol 'gamma'1 Leonis).
 The measurements suggest a planet of around 8.7 Jupiter masses, orbiting the star in a period of about 430 days at a distance of 1.19 AU.
-Planets orbiting stars outside our Solar System are known as extrasolar planets (or exoplanets); as of mid-2012, over 720 such planets had been detected.
+Planets orbiting stars outside our Solar System are known as extrasolar planets (or exoplanets); as of early 2019, over 3800 such planets had been found.

 Close to Leo's Northern border with Leo Minor is another double star, 54 Leonis, whose components are magnitude +4.5 and +6.3.
 The fainter star is positioned 6".6 to the ESE of the brighter.
 One of the pursuits of many double star observers is tracking down those with significant colour contrasts.
 However, double star colours are usually very subtle - at the limits of the retina's colour-detection abilities - so that they often appear different for each observer.
 54 Leonis is a case in point: it has been described as 'pale blue-green', 'banana yellow', 'greenish-white' and 'whiter than white'!